 - Eat fruits.
 You can consider a ripe juicy peach or even a slice of watermelon.
 What’s more, you could also go for the apples.
 Fruits are a good source of minerals or even nutrients.
 Fruits help you lose weight and have a good chunk of fiber

-What are some the benefits of eating a plant based diet?
+What are some of the benefits of eating a plant-based diet?

 As you have seen a plant-based diet has low high fiber and low-fat content.
 These components have been proven to control inflammation.
 Remember, those who suffer from arthritis are also likely to have suffered from inflammation.
 What’s more, studies have shown that plant-based diet help manages rheumatoid arthritis.
 That means that you control symptoms of rheumatoid arthritis when you stop taking animal products.
 So, the consumption of plant-based diet help relieves pain.